 Juan Boza (1941-1991)

-Juan Boza authentication from $175.
-Juan Boza appraisal from $25.
-Juan Boza certificates of authenticity (COA).
-Juan Boza analysis, research, scientific tests, full authentications.
+We perform Juan Boza art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Juan Boza or we will sell it for you.

 Schooled at San Alejandro, Juan Boza was one of the leading artists in Afro-Cuban art.
 He was expelled from San Alejandro, as well as the National Art School, for political reasons.
 Shortly thereafter, he worked as a lithographer in the 1970’s, but was also fired because many artists were being censored and excluded by the government during that time.